-Last year we were talking about the early beginnings of breed specific wellness programs and now those programs are well developed and making the news.
-They will even been incorporated into the AAHA Canine Lifestage guidelines to be published later this year!
-Many of the dogs we see at West Towne Veterinary Center are mixed breed rescues but we see many purebreds as well.
+Many of the dogs we see at West Towne Veterinary Center are mixed breed rescues, but we see many purebreds as well.
 There is a good reliable DNA test that can identify over 200 breeds and allow us to tailor our wellness programs accordingly.
-A recently publlshed text book “The Genetic Connection” by Lowell Ackerman DVM DACVD lists 254 different breeds with at least one genetic disorder.
+A recently published textbook “The Genetic Connection” by Lowell Ackerman DVM DACVD lists 254 different breeds with at least one genetic disorder.

 From our training in veterinary school, every veterinarian recognizes that all breeds have specific predilections towards certain illnesses.
-The emerging genetic information for the many new breeds (and breed mixes) along with all the great evidence based nutrition and supplements is changing the way we practice pet wellness!
+The emerging genetic information for the many new breeds (and breed mixes) along with all the tremendous evidence-based nutrition and supplements is changing the way we practice pet wellness!

-There are several DNA tests currently on the market including both saliva for owner use and blood test for professional use.
-The blood test is currently more comprehensive in terms of being able to detect over 200 breeds.
+There are several DNA tests currently on the market including both salivae for owner use and blood test for professional use.
+The blood test is currently more comprehensive regarding being able to detect over 200 breeds.
 The Wisdom professional panel test is a blood test available through veterinarians for over 200 breeds and has recently added a breed specific condition report and even a predicted adult weight.
 The ones I have seen to date are very broad ranges and only minimally helpful.
-The test should be considered for any non purebred dog to determine breed specific health risks.
-One caution is that phenotype (the outward appearance) and genotype (DNA) do not always allow us to guess accurately from visual appearance.
+The test should be considered for any non-purebred dog to determine breed-specific health risks.
+One caution is that phenotype (the outward appearance), and genotype (DNA) does not always allow us to guess accurately from visual appearance.

 See lots of great results on the Wisdom “Doggie DNA” Facebook fan page.